bnb-chain/greenfield-storage-provider/docs/introduction/overview.md

 <img src="../asset/architecture.png" alt="architecture.png" width="975" height="700" />
 </div>
 &emsp;

-**Gateway** is the entry point of each SP.
+- **Gateway** is the entry point of each SP.
 It parses requests from the  client and dispatches them to special service.

-**Uploader** receives the object's payload data, splits it into segments, and stores them in piece store.
+- **Uploader** receives the object's payload data, splits it into segments, and stores them in piece store.

-**Downloader** handles the user's downloading request and gets object data from the piece store.
+- **Downloader** handles the user's downloading request and gets object data from the piece store.

-**Receiver** receives data pieces from Primary SP and stores them in the piece store when SP works as a secondary SP.
+- **Receiver** receives data pieces from Primary SP and stores them in the piece store when SP works as a secondary SP.

-**Challenge** handles HA challenge requests and returns the challenged piece data and other pieces' hashes of the object.
+- **Challenge** handles HA challenge requests and returns the challenged piece data and other pieces' hashes of the object.

-**TaskNode** works as the execute unit, it watches tasks(the smallest unit of a job) and executes them.
+- **TaskNode** works as the execute unit, it watches tasks(the smallest unit of a job) and executes them.

-**Manager** responsible for the service management of SP.
+- **Manager** responsible for the service management of SP.

-**Signer** signs the transaction messages to the  Greenfield chain with the SP's private key.
+- **Signer** signs the transaction messages to the  Greenfield chain with the SP's private key.

-**PieceStore** interacts with underlying storage vendors, Eg. AWS S3.
+- **PieceStore** interacts with underlying storage vendors, eg. AWS S3, MinIO.

-**JobDB** stores all the contexts of the background jobs and the metadata of the SP.
+- **JobDB** stores all the contexts of the background jobs and the metadata of the SP.